Phil Lord and Christopher Miller: Other projects

 Lord co-wrote the comic Spider-Man Annual #1, marking his first involvement on a comic book; he and Miller also co-wrote a Marvel comic celebrating the company's 80th anniversary, marking Miller's first time writing a comic book.

 In September 2020, it was announced that a live-action television series based on the character Silk was in development, with both Lord and Miller serving as executive producers alongside Amy Pascal.
 The series, which is part of Sony's Spider-Man Universe, would be ordered by MGM+ and Amazon Prime Video under the title Silk: Spider Society, with Angela Kang serving as the showrunner.
 However, in February 2024, the series was redeveloped for a more "male-skewing" audience with the writers' room paused, and in May the same year, Amazon dropped the series, with Sony shopping it to other potential buyers.
-Lord and Miller are set to produce the Spider-Noir live-action television series for MGM+.

-Lord and Miller also produced the Spanish-language drama film, Los Frikis.
+Lord and Miller produced a Spanish-language drama film, Los Frikis.

 Style and influences

 Lord and Miller are regarded as auteur filmmakers, although they dislike being associated with that term.
 Their films are noted for their bold visual sensation, extensive detail, usage of improvisation, and metamodernist approach to narrative and aesthetics.
 Though they slightly change their process between live-action and animation, Lord & Miller typically favor a formalist aesthetic, with hard cuts, usage of primary colors, and exaggerated mise-en-scene being defining parts of their style.

 Thematically, their films explore friendship, creativity, and being an outsider.
 Much of their process was influenced by their time at Clone High and Cloudy, where they learned from future collaborator Amy Pascal about collaboration and emotion.
-They admit to using properties like LEGO, Jump Street, and SpiderVerse as a springboard for personal expression, with Lord stating: "It comes from trying not to be vain about what you're making on the surface...Like, who cares if [The Lego Movie is] based on a popular toy brand?
+They admit to using properties like LEGO, Jump Street, and Spider-Verse as a springboard for personal expression, with Lord stating: "It comes from trying not to be vain about what you're making on the surface...Like, who cares if [The Lego Movie is] based on a popular toy brand?
 It's still an opportunity to make something really interesting.
 I think we've always approached these things as a way to express ourselves personally, which no one does!"
 Because of this approach, their work gained a following for transforming "cynical" studio concepts into critically acclaimed and commercially successful films.
 Due to their hands-on filmmaking process and improvisational approach to storytelling, they are seen as perfectionists.

-Lord and Miller have cited Robert Altman, Hal Ashby, Stanley Kubrick, Bill Plympton, the Coen brothers, Spike Lee, Akira Kurosawa, Billy Wilder, Chuck Jones, Matt Groening, George Lucas, Ingmar Bergman, and Tim Burton as influences.
+Lord and Miller have cited Robert Altman, Hal Ashby, Stanley Kubrick, Bill Plympton, the Coen brothers, Spike Lee, Akira Kurosawa, Billy Wilder, Chuck Jones, Matt Groening, George Lucas, Ingmar Bergman, Jim Henson, and Tim Burton as influences.
 Their favorite films include The Wizard of Oz (1939), Rashomon (1950), Singin' in the Rain (1952), 2001: A Space Odyssey (1968), McCabe & Mrs. Miller (1971), Harold and Maude (1971), The Hot Rock (1972), Star Wars (1977), The Muppet Movie (1979), Popeye (1980), American Pop (1981), Howard the Duck (1986), Matewan (1987), The Beaver Trilogy (2000), and Speed Racer (2008).